AI-reference/AI-reference.github.io/Tools.md

 Things the terminal is used for the most include:
 * Working with [Git](#git), the tutorials mentioned in the [GitHub](#github) section explain how to use git with the terminal.
 * Installing python packages with pip.
 Pip is the standard python package-management system.
 If you need to download a python package, chances are high you will do it through pip. for example, to install the machine learning library scikit-learn with loads of machine learning models, use the command `pip install scikit-learn`.
+* In Linux you would install many programs through the command line.

 In conclusion, the terminal looks like a scary hacker program, but it is very useful in many scenarios and you can see it as just a different way to interact with your computer.